trofi/trofi.github.io.gen/posts/258-gnu-make-s-secondary-expansion-feature.md

 The bug mechanics: `shuffle` step assumed no changes in prerequisite lists would happen after.
-Moving `second expand` step behind it broke that assumptions: it cancelled shuffling effect (minor problem) and introduced dangling references to freed memory (major problem).
+Moving `second expand` step behind it broke that assumptions: it canceled shuffling effect (minor problem) and introduced dangling references to freed memory (major problem).

 Once understood the fix was trivial: refresh shuffle data if prerequisite